 Well, it appears I have a Mediterranean theme going on.
 Yesterday’s recipe was Olive Brittle and today’s is Feta and Spinach Stuffed Stromboli.

-Feta and Spinach Stromboli is similar to the Ham & Cheese Stromboli but this spinach stuffed version is easier because it calls for thawed frozen bread dough.
+Feta and Spinach Stromboli is similar to the Ham & Cheese version, but this spinach stuffed version is easier because it calls for thawed frozen bread dough.
 I’ve never actually used frozen bread dough because I’m too impatient to wait for it to thaw, but one of these days I will try it.
-For this loaf, I made the dough from the Ham & Cheese Stromboli recipe and weighed out a pound.
+For this loaf, I made the dough from the Ham & Cheese recipe and weighed out a pound.

 Update: Since posting, I have indeed used frozen bread dough!
 It’s a helpful product and great for Monkey Bread.